- Contact Us

-Dr. Richard Jackson, MD, MPH, an internationally recognized environmental health expert who has focused on the links between urban sprawl and human health, is Professor and Chair of Environmental Health Sciences and Professor, Institute of the Environment & Sustainability, Urban Planning at the University of California, Los Angeles.
+Dr. Richard Jackson, MD, MPH, is an internationally recognized environmental health expert who has focused on the links between urban sprawl, the built environment, and human health.
+He is Professor and Chair of Environmental Health Sciences and Professor, Institute of the Environment & Sustainability, Urban Planning at the University of California, Los Angeles.

 Originally trained as a pediatrician, Jackson has spent more than 25 years in public health.
 He joined the University of Michigan from the University of California, Berkeley, where he was an adjunct professor of environmental health, and of city and regional design.
 In 2004 and 2005 Jackson led the California Department of Health Services as State Public Health Officer.
 Before that, he served nine years as director of the National Center for Environmental Health at the federal Centers for Disease Control and Prevention in Atlanta.

 In 2004, he co-authored the book Urban Sprawl and Public Health, which argues that sprawl contributes to a wide range of diseases, from asthma to diabetes, hypertension and depression.
 In 2005, he received the highest civilian award for U.S. government service, the Presidential Distinguished Executive Award.
 For his outstanding leadership in raising awareness among public health officials, planners, city officials and the general public of the effects of the built environment on public health IMCL awarded Jackson the Henry L. Lennard Award in 2007.
 In 2012 he published Designing Healthy Communities, which was released together with a PBS miniseries documentary with the same title.

 Jackson earned a Doctor of Medicine degree from the University of California, San Francisco, in 1973 and a Master of Public Health degree from the University of California, Berkeley, in 1979.